flancian/garden/index.md

 - Here we are in the [[index]] of the [[Agora]], meaning an [[entrypoint]] for my [[public]] [[digital garden]], and by extension to its composition with the [[Agora of Flancia]] and others I belong to.
-  - If you are reading this in an [[Agora]], you should see it in the context of several other indexes -- potentially one for each user contributing to that particular Agora :)
+  - If you are reading this in an [[Agora]] proper, you should see it in the context of several other indexes -- potentially one for each user contributing to that particular Agora :)
+  - If you are reading this in [[git]] or an [[editor]], please refer to https://anagora.org for services to render
   - You can add your own index to any Agoras you participate in by storing an `index.md` file in your [[garden]] or [[stoa]] and contributing it to the Agora in question.

 # Nodes